.17 Rem Fireball Ammo

 Pros

-- ✔ Minimal recoil
+- ✔ Minimal recoil for comfortable shooting

-- ✔ Excellent accuracy at short to medium ranges
+- ✔ Excellent accuracy at medium ranges

 Cons